ruthiepina/Social-Network-API/README.md

 ## Description

 An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This app uses the MongoDB database structure, Express.js for routing, the Mongoose ODM, and JavaScript Date object to format timestamps.

+Insomnia Core is used to demonstrate the backend functionality and how the MongoDB structure helps create a database thats quick to set up.

 ## Table of Contents